AmeyawAhmedSadat/E22_Final-project/README.md

 ![target_variable](img3.jpeg)

 Based on the visualization above, I cleaned the data by dealing with the extreme outliers.
-After cleaning the house rent data from the extreme outliers, however the data was still right skewed  hence which is normal for house rent prices due the following factors:
+After cleaning the house rent data from the extreme outliers, however the data was still right skewed which is normal for house rent prices due the following factors:
 - Market Dynamics: Rental prices are often influenced by market dynamics, including supply and demand.
 In areas where demand for rental properties exceeds supply, rental prices tend to increase, leading to right-skewness in the distribution of prices.
 - Location and Amenities: Properties located in desirable areas with convenient access to amenities such as schools, parks, public transportation, and shopping centers tend to command higher rents.
 As a result, rental prices for such properties can be right-skewed.
 - Property Features: Rental prices can vary based on the features and characteristics of the property, such as size, number of bedrooms, quality of construction, and amenities (e.g., swimming pool, gym).
 Properties with premium features generally have higher rents, leading to right-skewed distributions.